jeremy-w/ayadn/README.md

 ## How to use

-You type the name of the app + the action you want to do + the destination of this action.
+**You type the name of the app + the action you want to do + the destination of this action.**

 If you don't provide any argument to the app, your personnalized stream is displayed.

+If you provide the `write` command without text, you will enter the compose message feature.

 ### Through the Ruby interpreter